The Best Mountain Bike Helmets of 2025

 How it Compares

-There’s never been a better time to be a value-driven mountain bike helmet shopper; there are just so many quality lids on the market at the moment.
-Most similar to the Smith Convoy is Trek’s Solstice MIPS (listed below).
-As the name suggests, both include a MIPS liner for added protection, and each come in a number of good-looking colors.
 That said, the Convoy wins us over with its more comfortable fit, lower weight, and higher quality build.
 Perhaps most importantly, however, the Smith is offered in five sizes ranging from X-Small to X-Large, whereas the Trek only comes in two (S/M and L/XL).
 Finally, we think the Smith feels less clunky on the trail and is the better looking helmet in general.
 The Trek does undercut the Smith by about $15, but we think the Convoy is the smarter choice for the reasons listed above.

-See the Smith Convoy at:
+Shop the Smith Convoy at:

 Best Mountain Bike Helmet for Enduro Riding

-Fox Dropframe Pro
+Fox Dropframe Pro Helmet

-Price: $219 MSRP
+Price: $224.95 MSRP

 Best Use: Enduro, Aggressive Trail